MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - Optimize with managed disks to improve scalability, availability, and performance, and simplify disk management tasks such as backup and restore.
 > - Consider locally attached NVMe or similar devices for high-performance use cases such as big data analytics, machine learning, and high-performance computing.
 > - Enable Accelerated Networking to improve network performance and latency.
+> - Right size your VMs by choosing the appropriate VM size based on your workload requirements and monitor resource utilization to ensure optimal performance and cost.
 > - Autoscale your Flexible scale sets to automatically increase or decrease the number of VM instances that run your application based on demand or a set schedule.